Evaluating The Explainability of State-of-the-Art Deep Learning-based Network Intrusion Detection Systems: Introduction

 Despite the promise of DL-based NIDSs, there is a noticeable hesitance among network security experts and practitioners when it comes to deploying them in real-world production environments \cite{dos-n-donts-ml}.
 The crux of the issue lies in the black-box nature of many of these proposed solutions.
 Essentially, their inner workings (how and why they make decisions) remain elusive, unlike simpler but less effective rule-based approaches that security professionals are accustomed to.
 Security analysts rely on DL-based NIDSs for critical decisions.
 However, without clear explanations for the decisions made by these underlying DL models, it becomes difficult for the analysts to trust them.
 Moreover, DL often operates as a black box within the NIDS.
 Consequently, hidden correlations stemming from unrelated artifacts can slip past undetected, leading to a flawed perception of the system’s capabilities.
 Explanation tools and techniques can unveil those hidden correlations, allowing practitioners to assess their impact on the NIDS’s overall effectiveness.
 As it stands, the current state-of-the-art DL-based NIDSs lack inherent explainability.
 Therefore, there is a pressing need to scrutinize them using these very explanation techniques.

-In this work, we analyze state-of-the-art DL-based NIDS models using explainable AI (xAI) techniques (e.g., TRUSTEE \cite{trustee}, SHAP \cite{shap}).
-Except Kitsune, other NIDS source codes do not provide trained ML models or training/test data in a format which can be directly input to the xAI methods' APIs.
-Therefore, we make changes in the NIDS source codes to satisfy the APIs' requirements.
-Through extensive experiments with two different attack datasets and using both global explanations and local explanations for the models' decisions, the most prominent features used by each DL-based NIDS model considered are presented.
-We compare the explanations generated across xAI methods for a given NIDS model (using our proposed metric) as well as the explanations generated across the NIDS models for a given xAI method (using standard evaluation metrics).
-Finally, we evaluate the vulnerability of each NIDS model to inductive bias (artifacts learnt from training data).
-To the best of our knowledge, our work is the first one to generate explanations for state-of-the-art DL-based NIDSs other than Kitsune using xAI techniques.
+In this work, we analyze state-of-the-art DL-based NIDS models using eXplainable AI (XAI) techniques (e.g., TRUSTEE \cite{trustee}, SHAP \cite{shap}).
+In addition, we develop a criteria to evaluate the level of agreement between global- and local-level explanations generated for an NIDS.
+We compare the explanations generated across XAI methods using our criteria and other security-focused evaluation criteria.
+To the best of our knowledge, our work is the first one to generate explanations for state-of-the-art DL-based NIDSs other than Kitsune using XAI techniques.
+Though a few works \cite{kalakoti, patil, arreche, barnard, warnecke} have applied XAI techniques to ML-based security systems (conventional ML classifiers trained on public network intrusion datasets, Android malware detection, malicious PDF file detection) in the past, none of those systems corresponded to state-of-the-art DL-based NIDSs.

-The main contributions of our work are as follows: \begin{itemize} \item We analyze state-of-the-art DL-based NIDS models using explainable AI techniques. \item We present the most prominent features used by each NIDS model to make decisions on input data samples using the explanations generated earlier. \item Using the same explanations and some evaluation metrics, we illustrate that: \begin{itemize} \item Some DL-based NIDS models can be better explained (in terms of interpretable decision trees) than other models. \item xAI explanations generated using different tools (e.g., TRUSTEE, SHAP) are in conflict with each other for most of the NIDS models considered. \item Some NIDS models are more vulnerable to inductive bias (in terms of learnt packet rates) than other models. \end{itemize} \end{itemize}
+The main contributions of our work are as follows: \begin{itemize} \item We analyze state-of-the-art DL-based NIDS models using XAI techniques.
+The application of XAI techniques is not trivial and we make several modifications to the NIDS implementations. \item We propose a criteria to evaluate the level of agreement between global- and local-level explanations generated for an NIDS. \item We compare the explanations generated across XAI methods using our criteria and other security-focused evaluation criteria.
+This highlights the need (for a security practitioner) to select the best method for a particular NIDS as per the preferred criteria. \item We propose an approach (for a security practitioner) to select the best DL-based NIDS for a specific use-case by achieving the desired balance between detection performance and explainability. \end{itemize}